mopidy/mopidy/docs/installation/index.rst

     mopidy

-When Mopidy says ``MPD server running at [localhost]:6600`` it's ready to accept connections by any MPD client.
-You can find a list of tons of MPD clients at http://mpd.wikia.com/wiki/Clients.
+When Mopidy says ``MPD server running at [127.0.0.1]:6600`` it's ready to accept connections by any MPD client.
+You can find tons of MPD clients at http://mpd.wikia.com/wiki/Clients.
 We use GMPC and ncmpcpp during development.
 The first is a GUI client, and the second is a terminal client.

 To stop Mopidy, press ``CTRL+C``.